XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/path-and-order-book-methods/amm_info.md

 ### Possible Errors

 - Any of the [universal error types][].
-- `actNotFound` - The AMM for this asset pair does not exist, or an issuing account specified in the request does not exist.
+- `actNotFound` - The AMM for this asset pair does not exist, or an account specified in the request does not exist.
 - `invalidParams` - One or more fields are specified incorrectly, or one or more required fields are missing.